hxlnt/nobadmemories.com/src/render/posts/raes-pocketchip-guide.html.md

 I'll write this up in a more detailed post soon, but in the meantime, [here's the first PocketCHIP-authored blog post I uploaded](http://nobadmemories.com/blog/2016/08/whaaa-blogging-from-my-pocketchip).

-## Visual Studio Code on PocketCHIP
+## Visual Studio Code IDE on PocketCHIP

 I can't tell you whether it's practical to have Visual Studio Code on your PocketCHIP, but I can absolutely confirm that it's both *possible* and *fun!*